Pneumonia-Detection-using-EdgeML/pneumonia-detection-edgeml-other-libs/README.md

 ![Add device to Balena](10devicebalena.png)

-Follow the instructions to copy the Balena OS to the SD card of your device.
+Next flash the balenaOS image to your Raspberry Pi using balenaEtcher.
-Turn on the Raspberry and your device should appear in the Balena dashboard and reboot to load containers.
+Turn on the Raspberry Pi and you will see your device stating "Online" after few seconds, then restart the containers.
 You should see containers' logs as below:

 ![Containers' logs](11logs.png)

-## Testing our classifier
+## Testing the model

-Open your web browser and enter your device's local IP.
-You can also enable public URL as shown in the screenshot above.

-The camera feed should be displayed on the webpage.
-If you notice slow framerate, probably your web browser doesn't support WebRTC and your client has switched to MJPEG.
-You can check next section to debug WebRTC.

-Try to move different objects in front of the camera and see how well the classifier works!
-Predictions are displayed for all labels with values between 0 and 1, 1 being perfect prediction
+You will see the `Local IP` of your Raspberry Pi written in your [balena Dashboard](https://dashboard.balena-cloud.com/apps).

+Fire up an empty browser tab and type that IP address.

+You will get to see a page like this below

+<<PUT IMG>>

+Now bring the camera closer to the X-Ray or the x-ray image you want to scan.

+It will display the results at the bottom of the page with units from 0 to 1 wherein 1 says to be the highest accuracy.

+> **Note:** The Raspberry Pi can also be accessed if the `PUBLIC IP ADDRESS` is enabled.

 ## To deploy on Himax WE-1 Dev board using Edge Impulse CLI
 First download the [himax_library_package](https://github.com/arijitdas123student/pneumonia-detection-edgeml/tree/main/himax_library)